Last update: 13 July 2021

 Lectures in the summer semester 2021

 All in-person classes at LMU are required to observe the the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" - available in German only) agreed upon between the Bavarian universities, the Bavarian State Ministry for Science and the Arts, and the Bavarian State Ministry for Health, as well as the regulations on infection control for practical courses (e.g. laboratory work) provided by LMU must be observed for all face-to-face classes at the LMU.
 The approval of face-to-face events in terms of the exceptions mentioned above is still granted by the respective faculty.

 For our teaching staff, LMU provides cumulated information on the broad range of technical possibilities for online teaching at www.lmu.de/digitale-lehre.
 This offer of help and support services takes up as well as complements already existing offers in the faculties.
 Please note that the site can only be accessed with a corresponding LMU user ID.Information on courses in the summer semester 2021 can also be obtained from your contact persons in the subjects and faculties.

-In accordance with Bavarian Infection Control Ordinance (BayIfSMV), in-person university examinations are permitted in compliance with the protective measures prescribed by the BayIfSMV whereby the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" - available in German only) must be observed.
-Otherwise. examinations are held in an alternative form, for example as online examinations.
+In accordance with the Bavarian Infection Control Ordinance (BayIfSMV),in-person university examinations are permitted in compliance with protective measures outlined in the BayIfSMV whereby the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" -must be observed.
+Otherwise, examinations are administered in an alternative form, for example as online examinations.

-Your contact persons in the subjects, faculties and examination offices will tell you when and how an examination is held at the LMU.
+Please refer to your contact persons in the departments, faculties, and examination offices for further information on when and how an examination will be administered at LMU.